coffee2code/admin-post-navigation/readme.txt

 == Changelog ==

 = () =
+* Fix: Resolve issue where navigation links failed to appear on posts with an apostrophe in their titles.
 * Change: Use `get_the_title()` instead of `the_title_attribute()` to get post titles.
 * Change: Remove pre-WP 4.3 support for JS relocation of prev/next links.
 * Change: Use `sprintf()` to format output markup rather than concatenating strings, variables, and function calls.